top of page

 Dally (verb): To do something slowly, to take excessive time over an activity.

-To linger, dawdle, dilly-dally, shilly-shally, to aimlessly waste time.
+To linger, dawdle, dilly-dally, shilly-shally, or aimlessly waste time.

 To hang out, mooch, chill, lay like broccoli , to be purposefully idle.